c

 Snyder served on the Board of Directors of Stoughton Little League and Stoughton Youth Soccer, and coached for Little League, Babe Ruth Baseball, and STOYAC Basketball.
 He was the long-time voice of STOYAC Football at Community Field in Stoughton, and has been the announcer at Stoughton High Black Knights football games..
 He was a player on the SSJSL softball team that took the League Championship in 2002, beating undefeated Sharon and Easton teams on the way to the title.
 He batted .458 in post-season play.

-Snyder served as Vice Chairman of the Stoughton Chamber of Commerce, and a member of their Board of Directors, for a number of years.
-He was Chairman of Stoughton's Cable Advisory Committee, and has served on numerous other business and civic organizations' boards, including the ATC Board of Directors, where he was Parliamentarian; and Great Hills Homeowners Association Board of Directors, where he serves as Vice President.
-He has hosted almost three dozen fundraisers in Stoughton the past several years, raising over $300,000 for various charities, including local food banks.
-He has also hosted the past ten Stoughton 4th of July and Christmas Parades, as well as moderating dozens of debates for his community.
-In his "spare" time, you can find him on the cross trainer at Striar Old Colony YMCA in Stoughton, and keeping his fellow residents apprised of local news in www.snydersstoughton.com, a local site that recorded over 10 million "hits" in just the past seven months.
-His next pursuit was creating an online newspaper for the area south of Boston at www.metrosouthdailynews.com, which covers Stoughton, Canton, Sharon, Randolph and other local towns.
-That has been such a success out of the gate, that he expanded to Cape Cod, with www.snyderssandwich.com.
-He's always looking for a new challenge.
-Got one?
+He was Chairman of Stoughton's Cable Advisory Committee, and helped to create Stoughton Media Access Corporation (SMAC), which serves as the local cable access arm for the Town of Stoughton.
+Snyder has served on numerous other business and civic organizations' boards, including the ATC Board of Directors, where he was Parliamentarian; the Great Hills Homeowners Association Board of Directors, where he served as President for 8 years.
+He has served on the Boards of Curry College Alumni Association (as Vice President), Friends of Blue Hills, Support Our Library Association (SOLA), Food Pantry Foundation of Stoughton (of which he co-founded "Doin' It for Diane"), Sandwich Arts Alliance (a founding Board member) and dozens of other nonprofits.
+He has hosted over three dozen fundraisers in Stoughton the past several years, raising over $325,000 for various charities, including local food banks.
+He has also hosted the Stoughton 4th of July and Christmas Parades for decades, as well as moderating dozens of debates for the Stoughton community.
+In his "spare" time, you can find him keeping his fellow residents apprised of local news in www.snydersstoughton.com, a local site that recorded over 20 million "hits" in 2013.
+His next pursuit was creating an online newspaper for his new adopted home in Sandwich on Cape Cod (www.snyderssandwich.com.)
+He recently started "Sandwich News" on Facebook.
+It has grown to over 10,800 followers.
+Snyder then started a similar Facebook page, Stoughton News, which now has over 8000 members.

-(c) 2010 Snyder's Stoughton
+(c) 2018 Snyder's Stoughton

 from www.snydersstoughton.com